jmaiocco/respecc/README.md

   Kindly return result
 Thank You.

-Please populate exampleAmount with 105.
+Please declare exampleAmount as a Number as 105.
 Do me a favor and run MakeChange with (exampleAmount).

 Bye Bye!